 Aim to walk for 30-60 minutes every day.
 Cardiovascular exercise is a great way to encourage blood flow throughout your body, relax your muscles and ease tension.
-Although this is an easy step to skip, this is the most important thing you can do for your pelvic floor, especially if you live a sedentary life.
+Although this is an easy step to skip, this is the most important thing you can do for pelvic floor pain, especially if you live a sedentary life.

 Find a steady, brisk pace that you can maintain for 30-60 minutes every day.
 Overtime, you’ll see improvements in your pelvic floor and your tension will slowly start to ease.

-No one should suffer from pelvic pain!
+No one should suffer from pelvic floor pain!
 Sex should be fun and enjoyable!
 Urination should happen when we want it!
-We can loosen our muscles and relax the pelvic floor.
+We can loosen our muscles and relax the pelvic floor through yoga.

-Once your pain subsides, you’ll start the strengthening exercises in next week’s blog.
+Once your pain subsides, you’ll start the strengthening exercises.